-Teacher Training (2 semester credits)
+CED 102 Teacher Training (2 units)

 This course conveys principles and methods for teaching in local church programs: Sunday School, children's church, and adult church.
 Correlation of visual aids with the lesson presentation.
 The teacher's personal preparation for teaching is also studied.
 Prerequisites: None.
 Enrollment in this course also enrolls a student in Teacher Training Lab.